trentlarson/lives-of-gifts/src/markdown/opportunities.md

 ## Have money?

-- I have a feeling you have no shortage of opportunities, but the ideas above might connect you with true inspiration.
+- I have a feeling you have no shortage of opportunities, but the ideas above might give some inspiration.

 - Challenge grants are available in every domain you want to grow, and that brings even more participation.

-- For real impact via experiences, let's talk.
+- For more help on real impact via experiences, feel free to contact us.